TheRealest/therealest.github.io/_posts/2015-05-26-eventful-react-brings-backbone-style-events-to-react.md

 ```

 This is something of a contrived example, but you can see how any intermediate components would be free from passing on event handlers from parent to child. `Eventful` takes care of that external event system Facebook suggests and exposes a simple, familiar interface for registering callbacks, triggering events, and sending arguments up the component hierarchy.

+Keep in mind you still need to include the line `var React = require('react')` in every component file because React is used for the JSX in all of your `render` functions.

 ### Where this project is going